bitovi/academy/src/react-native/05-custom-components/custom-components.md

 The JSX syntax allows function components to look like HTML, but underneath they are still functions.
 The return of each component is unique and you can use the same component multiple times.

 Components are just fancy functions.
-While you shouldn't do the following, you could.
+While you shouldn’t do the following, you could.

 ```jsx
 function App() {